What rules must I follow if I operate my own mailing list or send bulk email?

 If you run your own mailing software, or you “directly subscribe” members to a Mailman list without using the “invite/verify” option, you must follow the rules in the “NO SPAM” section of our Terms of Service.
 The major points of that can be summarized as:

-- You must keep permanent, detailed, organized records of the replies from step 2, and you must be able to promptly provide us with these records for all subscribers if we receive a complaint.
+- You must keep permanent, detailed, organized records of the responses from step 2, and you must be able to promptly provide us with these records for all subscribers if we receive a complaint.

 - Each mailing list message must clearly explain how people can unsubscribe.
 When people do so, or when messages sent to an address "bounce" with a permanent error, or when a recipient files any type of "spam" report, the address must be promptly and permanently removed from the list.